timeline24/timeline24.github.io/README.md

 The work on the timeline is done and documented at the repository [https://github.com/kreier/timeline](https://github.com/kreier/timeline).

 The idea for this project started with spreadsheets in 2009.
 I moved to vector graphics in 2015.
 Then from 2023 on it was finally generated with a python program and the __reportlab package__ to make the creation, translation and editing much faster and easier.
-We stopped using reportlab with version 4.6 in summer 2024 and moved to fpdf2 with 4.7 to support complicated glyph composition like with Khmer, Sinhala and Arabic that requires a specific shape engine line harfbuzz.
+We stopped using reportlab with version 4.6 in summer 2024 and moved to [fpdf2](https://py-pdf.github.io/fpdf2/index.html) with 4.7 to support complicated glyph composition for languages like Khmer, Sinhala and Arabic that requires a specific shape engine like [harfbuzz](https://github.com/harfbuzz/harfbuzz).

 ## Improvement - report mistakes